-- at least 90% of portfolio securities (as a % of Net Assets) are subject to an ESG and carbon footprint analysis, it being specified that (i) bonds and other debt securities issued by public or quasi-public issuers, deposits held on an ancillary basis, (ii) derivative instruments for hedging purposes, and (iii) securities whose performances are swapped via TRS over a period exceeding one month, are not taken into account. - the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the investment universe. - assigning to each company an ESG Score, ranging from 0% to 100% (0% representing an ESG opportunity and 100% the highest-ESG risk company), with a 5-level scale: ESG opportunity, moderate ESG risk, an average ESG risk, material ESG risk, significant ESG risk.
-Only investment in issuers that represent an ESG opportunity, a moderate ESG risk or an average ESG risk is allowed.
-Issuers with a material ESG risk are subject to a pre-approval from ESG and compliance teams according to their respective areas of expertise.

-- excluding companies related to controversial weapons, pornography and prostitution sectors, and companies earning more than a certain threshold of their revenue from thermal coal (extraction, trading or power generation), tobacco and/or marijuana for recreational purposes (growing and manufacturing of products). - When relevant, Tikehau Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the issuer provides sufficient information and as long as its custodians are able to take its votes into account.
-Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-bycase basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value.
-With respect to the Company, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- at least 90% of portfolio securities (as a % of Net Assets) are subject to an ESG and/or carbon footprint analysis, it being specified that (i) bonds and other debt securities issued by public or quasi-public issuers, deposits held on an ancillary basis, (ii) derivative instruments for hedging purposes, and (iii) securities whose performances are swapped via TRS over a period exceeding one month, are not taken into account. - the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the Index. - when relevant, the Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the issuer provides sufficient information and as long as its custodians are able to take its votes into account.
+Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-by-case basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value.
+With respect to the Company, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law.